postgrespro/pg_probackup/Documentation.md

     pg_probackup add-instance -B backup_dir -D data_dir --instance instance_name
     [--help] [--external-dirs=external_directory_path]

-Initializes a new backup instance inside the backup catalog backup_dir and generates the pg_probackup.conf configuration file that controls backup and restore settings for the cluster with the specified data_dir data directory.
+Initializes a new backup instance inside the backup catalog *backup_dir* and generates the pg_probackup.conf configuration file that controls pg_probackup settings for the cluster with the specified *data_dir* data directory.

 For details, see the section [Adding a New Backup Instance](#adding-a-new-backup-instance).